 Housing Quality Standard Inspections

 Landlord properties are required to meet Housing Quality Standards and be decent, safe and sanitary.
 GCHA inspects properties before accepting them into the program.
+The property must pass an Housing Quality Standards Inspection initially and biannually for the program.
 For more information on Housing Quality Standards, please review the following items.

 Housing Discrimination Under The Fair Housing Act